yecril71pl/cpp-docs.pl-pl/docs/standard-library/regex-traits-class.md

 ### <a name="remarks"></a>Uwagi

-Element typedef jest synonimem argumentu `Elem`szablonu.
+Element typedef jest synonimem dla argumentu szablonu `Elem`.

 ## <a name="getloc"></a>regex_traits:: getloc